HISPlayer/UnityAndroid-SDK/hisplayer-api.md

 #### protected void SelectAudioTrack(int playerIndex, int audioTrackIndex)
 Select a certain audio-track of a certain stream to be used.
 Before using this functions is recommended to use GetAudioTrackList in order to know all the information about the audio-tracks.
 The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.

-#### public void EnableABR(int playerIndex)
+#### protected void EnableABR(int playerIndex)
-Enables the **ABR** to change automatically between tracks.
-The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
+Enables the ABR to change automatically between tracks.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected void DisableABR(int playerIndex)
-Disables the **ABR** to prevent the player from changing tracks regardless of bandwidth.
-The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
+Disables the ABR to prevent the player from changing tracks regardless of bandwidth.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.